 - Filler words and fluff

-Concise and direct language is easier to read than the fluffy stuff.
+Concise language is easier to read than fluff.
 Also, readers are more prone to share blog posts that they can understand.

 Use parallelism for more concise writing.
 Parallelism is two or more phrases or clauses in a sentence that have the same grammatical construction.
 Parallelism makes your sentences balanced.
 Parallelism makes your descriptors stand out.
 Parallelism makes your statements direct.

 Use subheadings (H2 or H3) to break up your copy into organized sections.
 This will help your blog post’s readability.